mikkelpm/het_agents_bayes/doc/firm.md

 ## Compute truncation point

-If the experiment being run involves selection of firms by size, the code computes the lower treshold for the truncation.
+If the experiment being run involves selection of firms by size, the code computes the lower threshold for the truncation.
 The formula exploits the fact that the cross-sectional distribution of firm state variables (log capital and productivity) is approximated using a multivariate normal distribution when solving the model in Dynare.
+To apply our code to real-world data, this part may be ignored, since the threshold can either be known or be treated as another parameter to be estimated from the available data.

 ## Simulate data